-The council believes that everyone has the right to a decent and secure home and works with private landlords and their tenants to help achieve this.
+We believe that everyone has the right to a decent and secure home and we work with private landlords and their tenants to help achieve this.

 Finding the right home to meet your needs is not easy.
 This page tells you where to look, and gives you some pointers about what to look for to make sure you get the right home for you.

-See our Apply For A Home page - we are one of the largest providers of affordable rented housing in the district.
+- Apply for a home - we are one of the largest providers of affordable rented housing in the district.

-The council runs an Accredited Property Scheme.
+We run an accredited property scheme.
 Properties that are accredited have been inspected and approved by the council and will all be of a good standard.
 Landlords of accredited properties have undertaken to meet and maintain specified standards.
 Lists of vacant accredited properties are available from our housing offices and from other local agencies.

 Local papers often carry adverts giving details of property available for rent.
 The advert will usually say if a deposit is required, and whether the landlord will accept Housing Benefit claimants, children or pets.
 There is no guarantee that the properties will have been checked by the council.

 Shop windows are also a good place to look for adverts (especially post offices and convenience stores in the area you would prefer to live in)